exu3/slack-pfp/README.md

 Changes my profile picture on Slack to different images of cats depending on the time of day.

-Deployed on Vercel and powered by cron-job.org
+Deployed on Vercel and triggered by a cron job